 (Of course you don’t want the tops of your butternut squash to go to waste, so go ahead and make hats for your sous chefs):

 I call this one “Unamused Feline Does Not Care for My Antics”:

 Step 3: While your squash is baking, it’s time to make your fresh homemade ravioli.
-Crack your 4 eggs into the food processor, along with 4 heaping tablespoons of flour (or, as my favorite chef Fabio calls them, “Italian spoonfuls.”)
+Crack your 4 eggs into the food processor, along with the flour.
 Add a pinch of salt and pepper, and a small drizzle of olive oil, and turn on the processor for about 30 seconds.

 Turn the processor off and check the dough by squeezing it.
 If it sticks to your hands, you need more flour.
-Add 3 more Italian spoonfuls, and blend again for 30 seconds.
+Add 3 more spoonfuls of flour and blend again for 30 seconds.
 By this point your dough should have formed a ball in the food processor, and when you touch it now, it shouldn’t stick to your hands.
 Once you get to this stage, your dough is ready.

 Step 4: Lightly dust a clean surface with flour.
 (Keep the flour close by so you can add a little if necessary.)
 Break your dough apart and shape it into 6 oblong rounds, like this: